Growing up in a medical family, it was only natural that this would eventually be Jeanne’s path in life.

 Jeanne co-wrote a grant and obtained funding to initiate a Pediatric Palliative Care program, which has since grown and remains strong.
 Her career then took her to adult Thoracic Surgery and Oncology.
 From there, her practice moved out into the community – where she was the primary APN in numerous nursing facilities for 6 years.
 Jeanne always found that Palliative Care was needed in every area of medicine she worked.

-I was approached by a former colleague to then consider a career at Angels Grace; as their Nurse Practitioner.
-Working with Angels Grace Hospice and Palliative Care for the past 4 years has brought me full circle – and now, I feel as though I’ve come home in my career.
-Palliative Care has always been, and remains, a passion for me.
-I see the difference it makes in my patient’s and family’s lives.
-We discuss goals of care, and they are supported throughout those difficult conversations and decisions.
+Jeanne was approached by a former colleague to then consider a career at Angels Grace Hospice & Palliative Care as their Nurse Practitioner.
+Working with Angels Grace Hospice and Palliative Care for the past 4 years has brought her full circle – and now, she feels as though she’s come home in her career.
+Palliative Care has always been, and remains, a passion for Jeanne.
+She see the difference it makes in her patient’s and family’s lives.
+They discuss goals of care and are supported throughout those difficult conversations and decisions.

 Jeanne considers it the greatest privilege to be allowed into the lives of her patients and families at such a vulnerable time.
 It is quite humbling, and she continually thanks her patients and families for allowing her to be a part of this very special journey.